shuLhan/awwan/_tour/00_README.txt

 = Welcome to awwan

-This is an example of awwan workspace.
+This is a tour of awwan.

 The awwan workspace is indicated by ".ssh" directory, as you can see in the list of file in the left.